alexelkinx/iot-essentials/README.md

 2. A **Traffic Light System** that simulates traffic light operations with various states and timing sequences.
 3. A **FreeRTOS Multitasking project** that demonstrates multitasking with FreeRTOS by blinking multiple LEDs at different frequencies.
 4. An **ISR Latency and RMT Interrupts lab** that measures GPIO interrupt latency and explores task responsiveness using synchronous and asynchronous interrupt triggering with the RMT peripheral.
+5. A **BLE Servo Control project** that integrates a servo motor with a Bluetooth Low Energy GATT server for remote angle control.

 ## Table of Contents